telerik/teststudio-docs/docs/general-information/test-results/executive-dashboard.md

 ![Project View][5]

 * **Select project** - Select a Test Studio project from a drop-down list.
-* **Refresh interval** - Chose a time interval to refresh the results in the Executive Dashboard.
+* **Refresh interval** - Choose a time interval to refresh the results in the Executive Dashboard.
 * **Search field** - Filter test lists by name as you type.
 * **Favorites** - Enable/Disable favorites for a test list.
 Favorite test lists will always appear on top.